jwh917/property-listings/README.md

       - Use the seeds.rb file to add data to the database `$bundle exec rake db:seed`

       - Run `$ bundle exec rake server` This will run your server on port (http://localhost:9292)

+      - Open a new terminal and run `cd property-listings-frontend` To change to frontend directory

       - Then run `$ npm start`

       - This will run the app in the development mode.

-          - Open http://localhost:3000 to view it in your browser.
+      - Open http://localhost:3000 To view it in your browser.

   <!-- USAGE  -->